S-46

 Plain Language

-AI tools used for utilization review must base their determinations on the individual insured's medical history, clinical circumstances as presented by the requesting provider, and other relevant clinical information in the insured's record.
-The tool may not base determinations solely on aggregate or group-level datasets.
-This means carriers must configure or select AI tools that ingest and weigh individualized patient data — a tool that applies only population-level statistical models without considering the specific patient's clinical record would violate this requirement.
+AI tools used in utilization review must base their determinations on the individual insured's medical history, clinical circumstances presented by the requesting provider, and other relevant clinical information in the insured's clinical record.
+The tool may not base its determination solely on a group dataset — it must incorporate individualized patient data.
+This is a data-input requirement ensuring AI outputs reflect the specific patient's clinical situation rather than population-level statistics alone.

 Statutory Text